jorgefranconunes/avrtk/00README-developers.txt

   actual, real, there-in-front-of-you, Atmel microcontroller connected to your workstation.

+* Doxygen 1.8.0+ -- Utility for generating the API documentation.

 If you are developing under Fedora or CentOS you can install the required development tools as following: